jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-18-price-elasticity-retail-analytics.md

 ![pos DataFrame](../public/pos_df.png)

-We have a daily timestamp of sales for many products across multiple stores.
-We want to aggregate the data by store, and look at the price-demand correlation matrix for all products.
+We have a daily timestamp of sales for many products..
+We want to look at the price-demand correlation matrix for all products.

 To do this, we take advantage of the `pivot` function in pandas.
 We create pivot tables of both the price and demand for all products.
 We can then concatenate them and call `corr`.